Finding the Best Written Care Plan for Your Child

 School-age children spend about half their waking hours at school, and children with diabetes are no different.
 Since children can’t leave their diabetes at home when they go to school, having a plan — preferably a written plan — is necessary for managing their diabetes while they’re at school.

-Such a plan should be individualized and should cover your child’s daily diabetes care as well as provide instructions for handling problems, emergencies, and any unusual situations that may arise during the school day.
-Copies of the plan should be kept at school so that your child’s teachers and other school personnel such as the nurse can access it easily when it is needed.
+Such a plan should be individualized and should cover a child’s daily diabetes care as well as provide instructions for handling problems, emergencies, and any unusual situations that may arise during the school day.
+Copies of the plan should be kept at school where teachers and other school personnel, such as the nurse, can access it easily.

 Types of plans